 What Is a Healthcare Ombudsman?
 Massachusetts Guide for Facilities

 When you operate a long-term care facility, making sure your residents live a comfortable life is a top priority.
 You want them to maintain as much autonomy as possible while providing enough oversight to ensure they’re safe.
-So what happens when residents aren’t able to speak up for themselves?
+So, what happens when a resident isn’t able to speak up for themself?

 Their voices can be heard with the help of an official advocate called an ombudsman.
 Massachusetts volunteers assume this advocacy role to ensure elderly residents live with dignity and respect.
-In this guide, we explain how an ombudsman program works, describe the services they provide, and offer tips to help you prepare for an ombudsman visit at your facility.
+We’ll explain how an ombudsman program works, describe the services they provide, and offer tips to help you prepare for an ombudsman visit at your facility.

 What Is the Massachusetts Ombudsman Program?